 CCS Collect do not buy debt from other lenders, they work for their clients, attempting to recover both commercial and consumer debt.

 They will contact you and ask them to make a payment.
-This will usually be a letter, although you may also find that they make contact via email or telephone.
-They will want to set up a payment plan or work with you to ensure that the full balance is paid, as soon as it can be.
+This will usually be through a letter, although you may also find that they make contact via email or telephone.

 These are the types of companies that use CCS Collect: